Ishwaridoke30/Innonatics_GenAI_Internship_Tasks/README.md

 Additional registrations are automatically moved to a waitlist.
 The system updates registration status as Open or Closed based on availability.

+🟢Task 7 – This task contains 6 basic Object-Oriented Programming (OOP) problems implemented using Python classes.
+Each program demonstrates real-time use cases like smart lights, employee ID cards, contacts, products, movies, and delivery systems.
+Concepts used include class, constructor (__init__), object creation, and methods.
+These mini projects help in understanding how OOP works in real-world applications.
+All programs are simple, beginner-friendly, and practical examples of class-based desi